Stanford-Blood-Center/MGP-Public/README.md

   Derscription: The name of the ODBC Driver to use for connecting to the database.
 This should be the name of a driver from the `odbcinst.ini` configuration file.
 For example, "ODBC Driver 17 for SQL Server".

+  If you are using the Docker container, this environment variable is already set for you in the container, so you should ignore it.

 * Name: `SERVER`